kernelism/ChokeSpeare/README.md

-# Approaching haikus generation with different strategies - following [makemore](https://github.com/karpathy/makemore)
+# Generating small poems with different strategies - following [makemore](https://github.com/karpathy/makemore)

+## Background
+Used a haiku dataset.
+Haikus follow a certain rule (5-7-5 syllable pattern).
+I did not choose to build this constraint into my model.
+I just let the model learn the coherence (on a character level of ourse) and let the models "freestyle".

 ## Approaches
 1. [x] Bigrams